17 Best Palaces in Rome

 Palazzo Colonna| ©Slices of Light

-Palazzo Colonna is located in Piazza dei Santi Apostoli, 66, a few steps from Piazza Venezia.
-This majestic building once belonged to the wealthy Colonna family and features a mix of architectural styles, including Renaissance, Baroque and Roman Rococo elements.
+The Colonna Palace is located in Piazza dei Santi Apostoli, 66, a few steps from Piazza Venezia.
+This majestic building once belonged to the wealthy Colonna family and features a mix of architectural styles, including elements from the Renaissance, Baroque, and Roman Rococo periods.

-The palace is in excellent condition, with its antique furniture, tapestries and marble floors impeccably maintained.
-Most impressive, however, is its magnificent art collection, which includes works by masters such as Pinturicchio, Carracci, Guido Reni, Tintoretto, Bronzino, Guercino, Veronese, Vanvitelli, among others.
-But undoubtedly the most beautiful room in the palace is the Great Hall, lined with beautiful mirrors, sculptures and paintings and a ceiling with frescoes depicting the Battle of Lepanto.
+The palace is in excellent condition, with its antique furniture, tapestries, and marble floors impeccably maintained.
+However, the most impressive feature is its magnificent art collection, which includes works by masters such as Pinturicchio, Carracci, Guido Reni, Tintoretto, Bronzino, Guercino, Veronese, Vanvitelli, and others.
+But without a doubt, the most beautiful room in the palace is the Great Hall, lined with beautiful mirrors, sculptures, and paintings, and a ceiling with frescoes depicting the Battle of Lepanto.

 Palazzo Pallavicini Rospigliosi| ©Camilla Nappa